 Audit Quality Assessments

-Our Audit Quality Assessment program is a two-pronged approach that includes file inspections and system of quality management assessments.
+Our Audit Quality Assessment program is a two-pronged approach that is conducted during a CPAB inspection and includes system of quality management assessments and file inspections.
 Each year, CPAB inspects all firms that audit 100 or more reporting issuers.
 We also inspect, at least every two years, firms which audit between 50 and 99 reporting issuers.
-The remaining firms are inspected periodically based on CPAB's risk analysis.
+The remaining firms are inspected periodically based on CPAB's risk analysis and in accordance with the Rules.

 The consistent execution of quality audits requires both a strong system of quality management and a firm culture that demonstrates a commitment to quality including reinforcing the importance of the profession’s public interest responsibility.
-Firm leadership must dedicate enough resources to ensure robust systems of quality management are designed and implemented that comply with the new quality management standards.
+Firm leadership must dedicate enough resources to ensure robust systems of quality management are designed, implemented and comply with the Canadian Standard on Quality Management (CSQM 1).

 CPAB’s audit quality assessment program includes an evaluation of the effectiveness of the system of quality management at the annually inspected audit firms.

-At the end of the firm inspection, CPAB meets with firm leadership to discuss the overall inspection results, then issues its inspection report (a private communication between CPAB and the firm).
-The inspection report includes a summary of findings and recommendations to improve audit quality.
+At the end of the firm inspection, CPAB meets with firm leadership to discuss the overall inspection results, then issues its inspection report.
+The inspection report is a private communication between CPAB and the firm and includes recommendations to improve audit quality, resulting from both file inspections and the evaluation of the firm’s system of quality management.

-Each firm shares their file-specific significant inspection findings, and CPAB's public inspections report, with their clients' audit committees as per their participation in the Protocol for Audit Firm Communication of CPAB Inspection Findings with Audit Committees (Protocol).
+Each firm shares its file-specific significant inspection findings, and CPAB's public inspections report, with its reporting issuers’ audit committees as per its participation in the Protocol for Audit Firm Communication of CPAB Inspection Findings with Audit Committees (Protocol).
 The public report includes common inspections findings and questions for audit committee consideration to encourage more robust discussions among management, the firm and audit committees and to support audit committees in their oversight responsibilities.

 The audit firm must implement the recommendations to CPAB's satisfaction within a prescribed period, which is typically no more than 180 days.

-If a Participating Audit Firm (Firm) has not addressed the weaknesses, deficiencies, or recommendations identified in a final inspection report to the satisfaction of CPAB, or has not made a submission to CPAB in accordance with CPAB Rule 414 (remediation of weakness or deficiencies identified in the inspection report), CPAB may make public on its website the relevant portions of the final inspection report that deal with the weaknesses, deficiencies or recommendations that have not been addressed to CPAB’s satisfaction within the required timeline.
+If a firm has not addressed the weaknesses, deficiencies, or recommendations identified in a final inspection report to the satisfaction of CPAB, or has not made a submission to CPAB in accordance with CPAB Rule 414 (remediation of weakness or deficiencies identified in the inspection report), CPAB may make public on its website the relevant portions of the final inspection report that deal with the weaknesses, deficiencies or recommendations that have not been addressed to CPAB’s satisfaction within the required timeline.

-Once CPAB determines that a significant weakness, deficiency, or recommendation has not been adequately addressed, the matter will be referred to the Enforcement Screening Panel to determine if an extension of time should be provided for remediation, or if formal notice of publication should be issued.
-Once formal notification of CPAB’s intention to publish under Rule 416 is received by the Firm, it will have the ability to contest the publication by filing a petition for a review proceeding under Rule 603.
+Should CPAB determine that a significant weakness, deficiency, or recommendation has not been adequately addressed, the matter will be referred to the Enforcement Screening Panel to determine if formal notice of publication should be issued.
+Once formal notification of CPAB’s intention to publish under Rule 416 is received by the firm, it will have the ability to contest the publication by filing a petition for a review proceeding under Rule 603.

-Publications made pursuant to CPAB Rule 416 authorize CPAB to make public on its website the relevant portions of a Firm’s inspection report recommendations with which they failed to comply to CPAB’s satisfaction within the required timeline.
-In accordance with the CPAB Rules and in the interest of ensuring Firms comply with recommendations designed to protect the investing public, these notices will remain public until the Firm provides CPAB with evidence of satisfactory implementation.
+Publications made pursuant to CPAB Rule 416 are published on CPAB's website.
+These publications include the relevant portions of a firm's inspection report recommendations with which it failed to comply to CPAB's satisfaction within the required timeline.
+In accordance with the CPAB Rules and in the interest of ensuring firms comply with recommendations designed to protect the investing public, these notices will remain public until the firm provides CPAB with evidence of satisfactory implementation.

 Publications under Rule 416 commenced as of January 1, 2023.